 Price Fixing - Lead Manager

-- Red Herring Prospectus is updated with the final issue price and sent to SEBI and Stock Exchanges
+Red Herring Prospectus is updated with the final issue price and sent to SEBI and Stock Exchange

 Processing IPO Applications - Registrar